HillsMakan/sydneyhillsmakan/src/content/partner/brookwood-estate-cafe.md

 Cowaramup, 6284, \
 WA

-Phone : 0461 591 787
+Phone : 0461 591 787\

-\* For reservations.
+-For reservations\

-\* Enquiries for functions and catering.
+-Enquiries for functions and catering.
 Please mention that you are HMG member when requesting for quote.